morganrivers/recursive_music/README.md

 This is a project to create a recursive music generator.

-run generate_music.py to get some fun sounds.
+Run generate_music.py to get some fun sounds.

 # Dependencies: